Written Works

 I’ve been living in Bangladesh with you for the past week while reading Tahole.
 It was a well-written, emotional, unique, ride, staying up late to read while sharing your journey to self-awareness.

-3. Marcia Douglas
+2. Marcia Douglas says:

 What a gifted storyteller!
 Toni, you transport your readers immediately to Bangladesh, and intimately into the lives of your cast of characters.
 This was fascinating to read, and I look forward to enjoying your next novel.
 In the meanwhile, I will read this one again!

-4. A privileged glimpse into another world… With this book, Toni Rahman offers a sometimes painful, sometimes joyous, always honest glimpse into a culture that’s barely on the radar screen of most Americans.
+3. A privileged glimpse into another world… With this book, Toni Rahman offers a sometimes painful, sometimes joyous, always honest glimpse into a culture that’s barely on the radar screen of most Americans.
 At the same time, her journey reveals a deeply human soul in the process of self-discovery against the backdrop of this culture.

 Filled with vivid imagery, an intricate plot and characters that stay with you long after you’ve put it down, this book is a real page-turner that you won’t want to stop reading till the very end.